 What Does This Mean?

 They predicted a crisis that would define the lives and worldview of a generation, specifically generation Z, those youngsters still in college or freshly graduated.
 These folks just entered a world or were preparing to enter on filled with hope, promise and prosperity.
 The events surrounding COVID-19 have done damage to the economy we cannot yet even reckon.
+I suspect the virus will not be the worst of our troubles this year - real evil lurks in the shadows.
 This will change the lives of these youngsters - it will shape them in the way it shaped the youngsters coming of age in the depression and WWII.
-I have written a lot about the Fourth Turning here and in a couple books, I hoped it would never become a reality.
+I have written a lot about the Fourth Turning here and in a couple of books, I hoped it would never become a reality.
 But here we are.

 However, all is not doom and gloom.
 The thing that has always emerged from past events is a young generation that went into adulthood and changed things.
 Hardened and shaped but the smack of dire reality, it has been the crisis generation that has in each prior event rebuilt, changed and corrected things.